microchip-pic-avr-examples/pic18f16q41-adcc-temp-sensor-mplab-mcc/README.md

 + Set Configuration Bits
   + Disable "External Oscillator Mode Selection"
   + Set "Power-up Default Value for COSC" to "HFINTOSC with HFFRQ = 64MHz and CDIV = 1:1"
-  + Ensure that "WDT Operating Mode" is set to "WDT Disabled; SWDTEN is ignored"**Step #3: Adding Timer, CLC and UART Peripheral**
+  + Ensure that "WDT Operating Mode" is set to "WDT Disabled; SWDTEN is ignored"

 ![Configuration Bits](images/Picture2.PNG)